SamusAranX/DeadEye/README.md

 ## What's this?

-DeadEye is an opinionated fast screenshot tool modeled after macOS's own.
+DeadEye is an opinionated fast screenshot tool with a cheesy name modeled after macOS's own.
 It's still a work in progress, but it's perfectly usable.

 ## What is this not?